mt-sre/managed-tenants-cli/docs/tenants/zz_metadata_schema_generated.md

 - **`installMode`** *(string)*: OLM InstallMode for the addon operator.
 Must be one of: `['AllNamespaces', 'OwnNamespace']`.

+- **`syncsetMigration`** *(string)*: The step currently in consideration in the process of migrating the addon to SyncSet.
+Must be one of: `['step 1 - block installations', 'step 2 - orphan SSS objects', 'step 3 - change SSS label', 'step 4 - enable syncset', 'step 5 - migration complete', 'rollback step 1 - ocm', 'rollback step 2 - selectorsyncset', 'rollback step 3 - reset addon migration']`.

 - **`manualInstallPlanApproval`** *(boolean)*

 - **`targetNamespace`** *(string)*: Namespace where the addon operator should be installed.